facebook/react/docs/warnings/unknown-prop.md

 3. React does not yet recognize the attribute you specified.
 This will likely be fixed in a future version of React.
 However, React currently strips all unknown attributes, so specifying them in your React app will not cause them to be rendered.

+4. You are using a JSX component without an upper case.
+React interprets it as an HTML tag as React's JSX uses the upper vs. lower case convention to distinguish between local component classes and HTML tags.

 ---

 To fix this, composite components should "consume" any prop that is intended for the composite component and not intended for the child component.
 Example: